DrArindamGhosh/AirBnbPricePrediction-General/README.md

 # AirBnbPricePrediction

 The dataset attached contains detailed listing information for AirBnB properties in Berlin on the 12th of August 2019.
-The task is open and an opportunity to showcase your strengths.
-You can use any programming language and any tool or technique you like to showcase your results, but you may well be asked to justify your methods and visualisation approach.
-You will be asked to spend around the first 15 minutes of your interview presenting your findings and explaining your method, after this you will be asked questions.
+The task is open and an opportunity to showcase ML analytics strengths.
+Python programming language and technique have been used the you like to showcase your results, but you may well be asked to justify your methods and visualisation approach.

 Quesitons Answered: